1919 -

 Teacher

 Clara Straight was born on August 28, 1919.
-Her family moved to Yarrow, Missouri, outside of Kirksville, when she was six weeks old.
-At age three, she began painting with shoe polish, using cereal boxes as a canvas.
+Her family moved to Yarrow, Missouri, outside of Kirksville when she was six weeks old.
+At age three, she began painting with shoe polish using cereal boxes as a canvas.
+In 1937, when she was seventeen or eighteen, she submitted a watercolor, Weber Mill, to the Missouri State fair and won first place and received $10 in prize money.
 She attended Northeast Missouri State Teachers College in the 1940s and graduated with honors.
-She taught art in Moberly, Missouri, at Moberly Junior High School from 1941 to 1945, and at Moberly Junior College.

-She then attended the University of Colorado at Boulder, and earned her master’s degree and became an art instructor there in 1945.
+Clara taught art in Moberly, Missouri at Moberly Junior High School from 1941 to 1945, and Moberly Junior College.
+Then, she attended the University of Colorado at Boulder, and earned her master’s degree in 1945.
+Her thesis was a painting title Farm Animal that is on display at the Norlin Library, University of Colorado.
+After graduating, she became an art instructor at the University of Colorado.
 In 1948, she moved to Ithaca, New York, and taught in the Design Department at Cornell University for thirty-six years, retiring in 1984.
-During her sabbaticals she visited several institutions in the United States and traveled to Europe, Mexico and Australia.
+During her sabbaticals she visited several institutions in the United States and travelled to Europe, Mexico, and Australia.

 References